-Example of a negligent activity claim: You are standing in a grocery store looking at merchandise when an employee, obviously not paying attention, accidentally pushes a chain of shopping carts striking you in the back and knocking you down.
-Here, the accident occurred at the same time as the negligent act.
+You are standing in a grocery store looking at merchandise when an employee, obviously not paying attention, accidentally pushes a chain of shopping carts – striking you in the back and knocking you down.
+Here, your injury or injuries occurred at the same time as the negligent act.
 To establish the duty of care was breached you must simply prove that a reasonably prudent store employee would have paid attention while pushing a long chain of shopping carts.
-You can argue common sense, store training policies and procedures, and attempt to get the employee to admit he or she should have been paying attention.
+You can argue common sense, store training policies and procedures, and attempt to get the employee to admit he or she should have been paying more attention.

 Absolutely.
 Witnesses can sometimes make or break a Dallas slip and fall case.
-It is imperative that you retain information on all possible witnesses as they can often be utilized to demonstrate the store knew of a dangerous condition or should have discovered a dangerous condition.
+It is imperative that you retain information on all possible witnesses as they can often be utilized to demonstrate the store knew of – or should have discovered – a dangerous condition.

 Remember: Even if no one witnessed your slip and fall accident you can still establish facts necessary to support and win your personal injury claim.
-In the vast majority of cases your own testimony alone can establish the facts necessary to support your claim for damages.
+In most cases your own testimony alone can establish the facts necessary to support your claim for damages.

-Does it matter who was around me when I slipped and fell?
+Does it matter who was around me when I fell?

-Case Example 2: Our Dallas slip and fall lawyers represented a man who slipped and fell at a Kroger grocery store due to water on the floor in one of the aisles.
-Mullen & Mullen Law Firm argued that a pallet with products to be stocked close to where the water was demonstrated a store employee had been in the aisle prior to our client’s fall and should have discovered the dangerous condition.
+Our Dallas lawyers represented a man who slipped and fell at a Kroger grocery store due to water on the floor in one of the aisles.
+Mullen & Mullen Law Firm argued that a pallet with products to be stocked – located close to the water – proved that a store employee had been in the aisle prior to our client’s fall and should have discovered the dangerous condition.

 Remember: Constructive notice can be established in a multitude of ways.
-For example, if the puddle you slipped in had multiple “tracks” through it you could argue that the puddle existed long enough for multiple people to encounter it and should have been discovered.
+For example, if the puddle you slipped in had multiple “tracks” through it you could argue that the puddle had existed long enough for multiple people to encounter it and should have been discovered.

-Who are the potential at-fault parties in a Dallas slip and fall accident?
+Who are the potential at-fault parties in a Slip and fall accident?

 Many potential parties could be responsible for your injuries.
 These parties could differ based on the type of establishment you were injured at.
 For example:

 - Retail Store: The owner of the building and the possessor of the building are both potential parties depending on what the alleged dangerous condition is.

 - Government Building: The city, county, an agency, or the State of Texas may be potential parties.
 It is important to remember governmental units and entities often have strict requirements for filing a Notice of Claim within a specified time period – sometimes as little as 30 days.
-If you fail to meet the notice requirements in your slip and fall claim you might be barred from receiving damages.
+If you fail to meet the notice requirements in your slip and fall claim, you could be barred from receiving damages.

 - Apartment Complex: The owner of the apartment complex as well as a property management company may be potential parties.